tankaishuai/win32exts_for_JavaScript/README.md

 # win32exts_for_JavaScript

-Win32exts_for_JavaScript is a common sdk that allows you to call any
+Win32exts_for_JavaScript is a useful tool that allows you to call any

      Win32 API